acadonis/Project-2/README.md

 </select>
 ```

-We also decided to prepopulate a number of searches and include these on the Navbar to allow the users to access a list of cocktails by a single click.
+We also decided to pre-populate a number of searches and include these on the Navbar to allow the users to access a list of cocktails by a single click.

 ### Styling